hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/SecuringYourApplication.md

 - **Input validation and neutralization**

 You should assume all input is malicious and either reject input with invalid characters or neutralize them.
 If you are using a templating engine to generate HTML.
-Make sure it neutralizes the `>`, `<` and `&` special charaters.
+Make sure it neutralizes the `>`, `<` and `&` special characters.
 For instance ``Mustache`` that comes with the Hummingbird framework will do this for you by default.

 - **Content-security-policy header**